 As it is so often misdiagnosed, or symptoms simply brushed off as just a ‘heavy, painful period’, endometriosis could go undetected as the underlying cause for many couples’ infertility.
 Something else to consider is that some women may have no symptoms at all and are unaware that they may have this condition that could be a contributing factor to their fertility issues.
 It is therefore important to ensure that your GP and fertility specialists investigate this as a possible cause whether you are displaying obvious symptoms or not.

 Unfortunately, there is currently no cure for endometriosis but there are treatments that can help ease the symptoms so that the condition does not interfere with your daily life.
 Support from self-help groups, such as Endometriosis UK, can be very useful if you’ve recently been diagnosed and are learning how to manage the condition.

 Your healthcare professional will consider many different factors when working out the best endometriosis treatment method for you, such as your age, the severity of endometriosis you have and the severity of your symptoms.
 These may include:

 - Surgery - in the form of a hysteroscopy and/or laparoscopy to remove some of the tissue.

-- Hormone treatment – this aims to block or reduce the production of oestrogen which endometriosis responds to and grows when exposed.
+- Hormone treatment - this aims to block or reduce the production of estrogen which endometriosis responds to and grows when exposed.

 - Pain relief – this could be from medication, physiotherapy, TENS machines or heat therapy.